 If you haven’t heard of this, don’t feel bad.
 A lot of others wouldn’t either.
 King George Falls are only accessible by cruise, or by flying.
 They are seen by a lot less people than those who travel the Kimberley!

-I’ve got a post of everything to do in Kununurra coming out soon; stay tuned.
+I’ve got a post covering everything to do in Kununurra too; The ultimate guide of things to do in Kununurra.

 In the mean time, a list of some great attractions: Ivanhoe Crossing, Mirima National Park, Kelly’s Knob Lookout, Parry Road, Molly Springs, Lake Kununurra, the Grotto, The sandalwood factory, Marlgu Billabong (4WD only) and Middle Springs.